Tutor

 Overview

 This hands-on course enables attendees to enhance their skills and critically evaluate all aspects of hydrocarbon charge, including source presence, maturation, migration, commodity type and timing.
 Lectures and exercises focus on characterization and prediction of hydrocarbon charge adequacy using core, well log and seismic data.
-Global examples, cover a range of basin and depositional settings, will be discussed and used in the exercises.
+Global examples, covering a range of basin and depositional settings, will be discussed and used in the exercises.

 Duration and Logistics